 Why is this?
 Carbohydrates are a very important macronutrient.
 They are our body’s preferred source of fuel meaning that they get used first (before protein, fat and alcohol).
 Current guidelines suggest that 45-60% of your daily diet should be made up of carbohydrates.
 Here’s why.

-+ Carbohydrates are the main macronutrient that give us the most energy for optimal functioning of the body.
+Carbs give us the most energy for optimal functioning of the body

 Carbohydrates help to supply the body with a constant stream of glucose.
 Glucose is important to sustain blood sugar levels.
 People on very low carbohydrate diets often notice blood sugar level dips, which can lead to poor brain functioning such as tiring, getting easily distracted and having difficulty concentrating.

-+ Carbohydrates provide nutrients to support the good bacteria (microflora) in our digestive system.
+Carbs support good bacteria (microflora) in our digestive system

 Our microflora need a healthy balance of all our macronutrients to be happy, healthy and function optimally.
 A very low carbohydrate (and fibre) diet can wreak havoc on the gut microbiome.
 Low carbohydrate diets most often advocate high protein and fat to compensate, which can be particularly problematic and can lead to dysbiosis, endotoxemia and severe health problems.
 Consuming adequate low GI carbohydrates that are fibre-rich supports digestion and helps to keep bowel movements regular.